 After 100 km from the city center, you will ride on the small and winding road through the forest and mountains.
 It takes almost one day by motorcycle riding.
 Some roads are tough and easy to get lost so you need to be well-prepared.
 After a one-day motorbike ride, you will be in the heart of the biggest National Park in northeast Vietnam – Ba Be.
 You can spend 1,2 or 3 days here to discover the Ba Be lake – the largest natural lake in Vietnam, to do trekking in the park, motorbike ride around to see the villages of the hill tribes and to visit some “off-the-beaten” limestone caves.

 If you need to rent bikes for the trip, please contact us!
 We have a range of bikes for touring.

 The best time to visit Ba Be Lake is during the dry season of Late October until May (winter and spring).
 In the wet season, the Ba Be lake takes up water from the Nang River and becomes regularly flooded.
-If you travel at the time of Long Tong Festival on the 10th and 11th days of the first lunar month, there are traditional games and performance of surrounding ethnic tribal groups.
+If you travel at the time of Long Tong Festival on the 10th and 11th days of the first lunar month, there are traditional games and performances of surrounding ethnic tribal groups.

 Visitors to Ba Be National Park have their choice of a variety of experiences — lazy boat tours on the lakes, treks to caves and waterfalls, homestays in minority villages and kayaking trips through the park.
 The park also boasts surprising biodiversity, with some 550 plant species, 65 species of mammals, 353 butterflies, 233 birds and more than 100 types of fish.
 While some of the wildlife can be quite shy and difficult to spot, it’s common to see macaque monkeys, colorful parrots, and herons near the banks of the lake.